 2. The name “Allan” came from his foster family

 After his father left the family and his mother died, Poe was taken in by the family of John Allan, a wealthy Scottish merchant living in Virginia.
-Poe was never formally adopted by the Allans, but they gave him their name, which he went on to use in his professional career.
+Poe was never formally adopted by the Allans, but they gave him their name, which he eventually chose to use in his professional career.

 3. He published his first book at only 18 years old